ctes091x/fromexam/README.md

 # fromexam
-How many seconds from the next exam?
+How many seconds are left from the next exam?